-In an exceedingly rare turn of events in today’s car market, the Hyundai Kona Electric is cheaper than it was last year.
-The 2022 model received styling and mechanical upgrades while simultaneously undergoing a $3,000 price reduction.
+The Hyundai Kona received styling and mechanical upgrades just last year.
 The aesthetic changes include alloy wheels, improved LED headlights and a more streamlined design.
 Inside, drivers will find a new 8-inch touchscreen, ambient cabin lighting and a redesigned center console capable of wireless charging.
 A recalibrated suspension on the mechanical side makes for better handling and a smoother ride.
 Add in nearly 260 miles of driving range and you have an all-around impressive EV.

-The electrified version of the Kona is only available in about a dozen states.
+The electrified version of the Kona is only available in about two dozen states.
 Fortunately, this includes all Northeast states.

 Mazda MX-30: A Good-Looking Option for Low-Mileage Drivers